Through Out The Year

 Guerrilla trek has opened up a good chance of economic progress to the victims of the war.
 They have been involved in tourism industry as per their knowledge.
 The majority of the villages on the Guerrilla trekking route are of the Kham Magar community.
 These people are really simple-minded and hard-working.

-Some homestay sites are opened and run by these people to earn their livelihood.
+Some homestay sites are open and run by these people to earn their livelihood.
 They provide you basic facilities of food and accommodation.
 Likewise, the cultural shows are performed in the evening to entertain the trekkers in their vicinity.
 This has benefitted them economically and helped them conserve their culture and tradition at the same time.

 Walking through the rugged trails along the dense pine, and rhododendron forests, you have the wonderful sights of the Himalayas.
 Mt.
 Annapurna (8,091 m), Mt.
 Dhaulagiri (8,167 m), Mt.
 Manaslu (8,163 m) are the eight-thousanders seen during this trek.
 The Lesser Himalayas like Gurja Himal (7,193 m), Putha Himal (7,246 m), Sisne Himal (5,911 m) and Churen Mountain Range also come to your sight.